When dialogue works, new knowledge emerges…

 A dialogue has no predefined purpose and no agenda, other than that of inquiring into the movement of thought, and exploring the process of ‘thinking together’ collectively, while suspending one’s assumptions and building on each other’s ideas, instead of challenging them.
 This activity can allow group participants to examine their preconceptions and prejudices, as well as to explore the more general movement of thought.

 Dialogue is not debate, nor is it therapy, but it may have qualities of both, depending on who is there and what is spoken.
-A session can typically be set at between ninety minutes and four hours and a series of meetings is required.
+A session can typically be set at between ninety minutes and a full day and a series of meetings is better to gain the most benefit.

 Read about coaching >